Usury: Roman Empire

-Banking during the Roman Empire was different from modern banking.
 During the Principate period, most banking activities were conducted by private individuals who operated as large banking firms do today.
 Anybody that had any available liquid assets and wished to lend it out could easily do so.

 The annual rates of interest on loans varied in the range of 4–12 percent, but when the interest rate was higher, it typically was not 15–16 percent but either 24 percent or 48 percent.
 They quoted them on a monthly basis, and the most common rates were multiples of twelve.
 Monthly rates tended to range from simple fractions to 3–4 percent, perhaps because lenders used Roman numerals.

-Moneylending during this period was largely a matter of private loans advanced to persons persistently in debt or temporarily so until harvest time.
-Mostly, it was undertaken by exceedingly rich men prepared to take on a high risk if the profit looked good; interest rates were fixed privately and were almost entirely unrestricted by law.
+During this period, moneylending primarily involved private loans given to individuals who were consistently in debt or temporarily so until harvest time.
+This practice was typically carried out by extremely wealthy individuals willing to take on high risks if the potential profit seemed promising.
+Interest rates were set privately and were largely unrestricted by law.
 Investment was always regarded as a matter of seeking personal profit, often on a large scale.
 Banking was of the small, back-street variety, run by the urban lower-middle class of petty shopkeepers.
 By the 3rd century, acute currency problems in the Empire drove such banking into decline.
 The rich who were in a position to take advantage of the situation became the moneylenders when the increasing tax demands in the last declining days of the Empire crippled and eventually destroyed the peasant class by reducing tenant-farmers to serfs.
 It was evident that usury meant exploitation of the poor.

 Cicero, in the second book of his treatise De Officiis, relates the following conversation between an unnamed questioner and Cato: